Philadelphia Daily News

 Philadelphia Daily News is a tabloid newspaper that serves Philadelphia, Pennsylvania.
 The newspaper is owned by The Philadelphia Inquirer, LLC, and is published as an edition of The Philadelphia Inquirer.

 The Daily News began publishing on March 31, 1925, under founding editor Lee Ellmaker.
 By 1930, the newspaper's circulation exceeded 200,000, but by the 1950s the news paper was losing money.
 In 1954, the newspaper was sold to Matthew McCloskey and then sold again in 1957 to publisher Walter Annenberg.

 In 1969, Annenberg sold the Daily News to Knight Ridder.
 In 2006 Knight Ridder sold the paper to a group of local investors, and it later became part of Philadelphia Media Network (PMN) with The Inquirer.
-PMN was donated to the The Philadelphia Foundation in 2016, and the Daily News became an edition of The Inquirer in 2019.
+PMN was donated to The Philadelphia Foundation in 2016, and the Daily News became an edition of The Inquirer in 2019.
 The Daily News has won three Pulitzer Prizes.

 History

 20th century

 Philadelphia Daily News began publishing on March 31, 1925, under founding editor Lee Ellmaker.
 In its early years, it was dominated by crime stories, sports and sensationalism.
 By 1930, daily circulation of the morning paper exceeded 200,000.
 Circulation dropped over the years, and by 1954, the money-losing paper was sold to Matthew McCloskey, a contractor and treasurer of the Pennsylvania Democratic Party.
 In December 1956, the paper's financial condition was so bad that McCloskey got permission from the unions for a 90 percent cut in the workforce.

 In 1957, McCloskey sold the paper to Walter Annenberg, publisher of The Philadelphia Inquirer.
 Annenberg killed off the Daily News' Sunday edition and made the tabloid into an afternoon paper.

 In 1969, Annenberg sold both papers to Knight Newspapers Inc., which eventually became Knight Ridder following a merger.
 Under the new ownership, the Daily News returned to morning publication and aimed to be taken more seriously.